 The Growth-Share Matrix s a strategic business analysis tool, created by Boston Consulting Group in 1970, and popularly known as BCG Matrix.
-The Matrix provides a structured and user-friendly platform for analyzing a company’s multiple business units or as the parent company, holding multiple businesses, to categorize and evaluate growth and market share.
-The Matrix has proven to be effective in helping executive teams successfully evaluate and make decisions in allocating resources supporting a company’s product and service portfolio.
+The Matrix provides a structured and user-friendly platform for analyzing a company’s multiple business units or as the parent company, holding numerous businesses, to categorize and evaluate growth and market share.
+The Matrix has proven to be effective in helping executive teams assess and make decisions in allocating resources, supporting a company’s product and service portfolio.

 Harvard Business Review named the BCG Matrix one of the frameworks that changed the world!

-The Matrix provides a two-dimensional view including market growth rate and relative market share.
-Each dimension is divided in to two degrees – high and low.
+The Matrix provides a two-dimensional view, including market growth rate and relative market share.
+Each dimension consists of two degrees – high and low.

 The Matrix classifies and displays corporate business units within four quadrants:

-- Stars: Products in high growth markets with high market share.
+- Stars are company products sold in high growth markets with large company market share.

-- Question Marks: Products in high growth markets with low market share.
+- Question Marks are company products sold in high growth markets with low company market share.

-- Cash Cows: Products in low growth markets with high market share.
+- Cash Cows are company products in low growth markets with high market share.

-- Dogs: Products with low growth or market share in a mature or slow-growing market.
+- Dogs are company products with low growth or market share in a mature or slow-growing market.

 As an industry matures and growth slows, company business units typically evolve to either Cash Cows or Dogs.
 The natural cycle for business unit evolution is that they commence their life cycle as Question Marks, then progress to Stars.
 Ultimately, market growth stops; thus, the company business unit evolves into a Cash cow.
 At the end of the cycle, Cash Cows usually turn into Dogs.